jtheisen/sqlizer/readme.md

 `SqlElement<number>`.

-The element types being `SqlElement`s is also an important safeguard against the user accidently calling a function that, for example, expects a real `Person` entity rather than meaning to contribute to an expression.
+The element types being `SqlElement`s is also an important safeguard against the user accidentally calling a function that, for example, expects a real `Person` entity rather than meaning to contribute to an expression.

 ## Pseudo-monadic expressions